July was another fantastic month, full of sunshine, ciders, and socialising, and I managed to squeeze a whole of travel in around it, too.

 Our next trip away was within the confines of the U.K., but that didn’t make it any less exciting!

 Dave’s brother was graduating with a PhD from Oxford, and his entire family flew in from New Zealand, Australia, and the Netherlands to celebrate with him!
-Unfortunately, the stomach issues I mentioned in my previous monthly summary flared up once more, so I wasn’t able to take part in all of the fun and games, but I was still able to cram in a wonderful pub dinner, walks around town, and a fun family celebration in the park with champagne and strawberries and cream!
+I loved being able to cram in a wonderful pub dinner, walks around town, and a fun family celebration in the park with champagne and strawberries and cream!

 Next up: Wales!